 I offer Cognitive Behavior Therapy for Insomnia (CBT-I), the gold standard for treating insomnia.
 It’s a structured, short-term therapy that can typically be completed in just four sessions (or over about two months), following an initial evaluation.
 CBT-I begins with keeping a sleep diary to create a clear picture of your current sleep patterns.
 From there, we explore how sleep works, including the two biological systems that influence it and the three factors that often contribute to insomnia.
 Treatment includes strategies to help you reconnect your bed with sleep, improve the quality of your sleep, and gently shift any unhelpful thoughts that may be keeping you awake.

-If you have any questions or want to learn more about my treatment approach, contact me for a free 30-minute consultation.
+If you have any questions or want to learn more about my treatment approach, contact me for a free 15-minute phone consultation.
+It’s a chance for us to connect and see if we’re a good fit.